← All Articles

 What is the Delayed Harvest season, and why does it matter in winter?

-Delayed Harvest is the engine of winter trout fishing in Georgia.
-Designated stretches run catch-and-release only, artificial lures only, from November 1 through mid-May (the Toccoa DH runs to May 14; the Chattahoochee's Morgan Falls DH to May 15).
-Because stocked trout aren't harvested over the winter, the population builds and the fish grow — so these stretches hold far more trout than they would otherwise:
+Delayed Harvest is the engine of winter trout fishing in the Southeast.
+Designated stretches run catch-and-release only, artificial lures only, from November 1 through mid-May in Georgia (the Toccoa DH runs to May 14; the Chattahoochee's Morgan Falls DH to May 15).
+North Carolina runs its own DH program on the Tuckasegee from October 1 through May 31.
+The mechanism is the same in both states and it's the reason these stretches fish so well in the dead of winter: because stocked trout aren't harvested over the cold months, the population builds, the fish get caught and released over and over, and a single mile of quality DH water can hold thousands of trout.

 What flies work for winter trout in North Georgia?